From all of us to all of you …Happy Holidays and Happy New Year! Clinical Correlations will be on a short hiatus. We will resume publishing 1/6/2015.

 Faculty Peer Reviewed

 Mr. T is a 53-year-old man, with history significant for cholelithiasis.
-He decides to have an elective …
+He decides to have …

 The patient is an 82 year old man with frequent breathlessness.
 The patient had been admitted several times in the past two years for congestive heart failure.
 Two years earlier, the patient suffered an NSTEMI.
 A diagnostic cardiac catheterization revealed triple vessel coronary disease.
 A …